A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

-An example of a Johnson graph $\johnson(4,2)$ is given in Figure~\ref{graphexamples}.
+Let us consider sub-sets of the constant weight words $\vecset\subset\cwwset(\tsetsize,\posc)$.
+If the Hamming distance between distinct vectors in $\vecset$ is at least $\hdist$, we say that $\vecset$ is a constant weight error correcting code of length $\tsetsize$, weight $\posc$ and minimum distance $\hdist$.
+With $\cwc(\tsetsize,\hdist,\posc)$, we denote the maximum number of binary vectors a constant weight code of length $\tsetsize$, Hamming distance $\hdist$ and weight $\posc$ can consist of.
+In this paper, we only consider minimum distance $\hdist=4$, and we call these shortly constant weight codes.
+These constant weight codes can also be considered via the Johnson graphs defined as follows: \begin{definition}[Johnson graph] A \textit{Johnson graph} $\johnson(\tsetsize,\posc)$ is an undirected graph, whose vertex set is $\cwwset(\tsetsize,\posc)$ and two vertices $\binseq$ and $\binseq'$ are connected with an edge if $(i\;j)\cdot\binseq=\binseq'$ for some $i$ and $j$ such that $\binseq_i=1$ and $\binseq_j=0$, that is, the Hamming distance between them is exactly $2$. \end{definition} An example of a Johnson graph $\johnson(4,2)$ is given in Figure~\ref{graphexamples}.
 The constant weight codes of minimum distance 4 correspond to the subsets of the Johnson graph vertices such that are all disconnected, and finding the value of $\cwc(\tsetsize,4,\posc)$ is equal to solving the maximum independent set problem on the Johnson graph $\johnson(\tsetsize,\posc)$.
 Figure~\ref{graphexamples} also contains an example of a constant weight code depicted as a subset of the Johnson graph $\johnson(4,2)$.

-With an orientation $\Lambda$ of an undirected graph, we refer to an assignment of a direction to each one of its edges.
+By an orientation $\Lambda$ of an undirected graph, we refer to an assignment of a direction to each one of its edges.
 An oriented graph can be conveniently represented with its adjacency matrix whose rows and columns are both indexed with the vertices and the element at position $(i,j)$ is one when there is an arc from vertex i to vertex j, and zero otherwise.
-The number of arcs starting from the vertex $\binseq$, that is, the number of positive entries on the corresponding row of the adjacency matrix, is referred to as the outdegree of the vertex under the orientation $\Lambda$, which we denote as $\degree^+_\Lambda(\binseq)$.
+The number of arcs starting from the vertex $\binseq$, that is, the number of positive entries on the corresponding row of the adjacency matrix, is the outdegree of the vertex under the orientation $\Lambda$, which we denote as $\degree^+_\Lambda(\binseq)$.